ridzuanxyz/melomak/README.md

 # melomak

-A musical sequencer web app based on Chrome Music Lab’s Melody Maker.
+A musical sequencer web app based on Chrome Music Lab's Melody Maker.
 Create melodies by clicking on a grid where time moves left to right and pitch goes up to down.

 ## Features

-- **Interactive 8x16 Grid**: Click cells to create musical patterns with color-coded notes
+- **Interactive 8x16 Grid**: Color-coded musical patterns
-- **Visual Playback**: Watch your melody play with highlighted columns in real-time
+- **Visual Playback**: Real-time column highlighting
-- **Tempo Control**: Adjust playback speed from 40-240 BPM with a smooth slider
+- **Tempo Control**: 40-240 BPM range
-- **Export Audio**: Export your melodies as MIDI or WAV files for use in other applications
+- **Export**: MIDI files (DAW-compatible) and WAV audio (44.1kHz stereo)
-- **Modern UI**: Beautiful gradient background with glassmorphism design elements
+- **Modern UI**: Gradient background with glassmorphism
-- **Responsive Design**: Works seamlessly on desktop and mobile devices
+- **Responsive**: Works on desktop and mobile
-- **No Dependencies**: Runs entirely in your browser using the Web Audio API - no API keys required!
+- **No Dependencies**: Runs entirely in your browser using Web Audio API

-## Export Formats

-- **MIDI Export**: Create standard MIDI files compatible with any DAW or music software
-- **WAV Export**: Generate high-quality 44.1kHz stereo audio files ready for sharing or further processing

 ## Run Locally